 As with spoken language interpreting, there has been a long-standing interest in establishing what skills are required to be successful in SLI (for review, see Nakano, 2021).
 Some studies have taken the approach of surveying and studying the attributes of qualified sign language interpreters (e.g. Jones and Quigley, 1974; Shaw and Hughes 2006; Seal, 2004), the latter finding that visual attention while inhibiting distractors was a particularly important skill.
 Other studies have compared skills in sign and spoken language interpreting students.
 For example, Shaw (2011) found better visual memory skills and concentration in SLI students than in spoken language interpreting students, both in terms of retention duration of visual information and performance when visual distractors were present.
-Other linguistic and cognitive aptitudes that have been mentioned in the literature for both spoken language interpreting and SLI include high command of both working languages, verbal fluency, processing speed, good WM and concentration, and for SLI alone a further factor was the capacity to sign and talk simultaneously (Frishberg, 1986; Lara and de los Santos, 2000; cited in López Gómez et al., 2007).
+Other linguistic and cognitive aptitudes that have been mentioned in the literature for both spoken language interpreting and SLI include a high command of both working languages, verbal fluency, processing speed, good WM and concentration, and for SLI alone a further factor was the capacity to sign and talk simultaneously (Frishberg, 1986; Lara and de los Santos, 2000; cited in López Gómez et al., 2007).

 Researchers have also explored the role of WM in SLI, again with mixed results.
 Wang (2016) found no evidence that auditory WM capacity in English or visual WM in Auslan related to SLI task performance in either direction.
 However, van Dijk et al. (2012) found that auditory WM span in Dutch and visual WM in Sign Language of the Netherlands were related to the quality of interpretations by SLN-Dutch interpreters.
 Looking at domain-general cognitive skills beyond WM, Macnamara et al. (2011) found that highly skilled ASL-English interpreters had greater mental flexibility, faster cognitive processing, psychomotor speed and were better at task switching when compared to less skilled interpreters.
 Haug, Nussbaumer and Stocker (2019a; 2019b) describe initial data from working Swiss German Sign Language (DSGS)-German interpreters on a battery of cognitive tasks, developing their own versions of WM tasks featuring DSGS stimuli.
 These preliminary results suggest that the cognitive abilities of interpreters on all normed tests are above average, and that weaknesses or average performance in certain cognitive areas may be compensated by strengths in others.
-Studies on cognition in qualified working interpreters can inform us about the ‘end results’ of SLI training and professional experience, but are less informative regarding prospective SLI students: it is not clear which skills improved through SLI training or professional experience, or if some skills should ideally be at a certain level at the outset of learning.
+Studies on cognition in qualified working interpreters can inform us about the ‘end results’ of SLI training and professional experience, but are less informative regarding prospective SLI students: it is not clear which skills improved through SLI training or professional experience, or if some skills are foundational and should ideally be at a threshold level at the outset of learning.